 （7）

-M is the length of the FD operator, cm are the staggered grid FD coefficients, h is the spatial-grid interval.
+M is the length of the FD operator, cm are the staggered grid FD coefficients, h is the spatial-grid interval and is the time step.
+Hereafter, we call the staggered-grid FD scheme in equations 4-6 the traditional staggered-grid FD scheme.

-The second-order FD operator is usually used for the first-order time derivative

-（8）

-whereis the time step.